 - Team Days, a “mini sabbatical” where parish teams can be renewed by theological reflection

 - Ministry of Leading Prayer to deepen lay leaders’ and deacons’ understanding of theological and liturgical issues for presiding at prayer.

-The Stewardship & Pastoral Services department helps parish leaders through consultation, formation and resources for the growth of vibrant parishes.
-Here are a few examples of ministries Stewardship & Pastoral Services assists:
+The Parish Planning & Pastoral Services department helps parish leaders through consultation, formation and resources for the growth of vibrant parishes.
+Here are a few examples of ministries Parish Planning & Pastoral Services assists:

 - Pastoral Care supports parish staff and volunteers in their care for those who are homebound, in medical facilities, prison/jails, the hurting or grieving.

 - Parish Leadership training is offered through a wide variety of workshops regionally.
 Some examples are the Leadership Convocation, Business of the Parish workshop and training for Pastoral and Finance Council Chairpersons and trustees to name a few.

 - Helping parish staff and pastoral councils in planning by setting priorities that can grow the parish.

 - Teaching Catholic Social Teachings and helping parish leaders and parishioners share injustices and needs in our world.

 - Outreach and welcoming to people of different cultures, the deaf and hard of hearing, and persons

 - Assisting parish leaders in their efforts to make Stewardship as a way of life for all parishioners.